paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Meta.md

 ## Full-loop interview on [[2024-06-14]]
 - Behavioral
 	- What is a time where you had to convince someone of something
-    > Used the capacity planning process
+    > Used the capacity planning experience

 	- What is a time where you had high pressure deliverable
     > Used the resilient planning experience